 Here are some tips for affordable summer vacations for families, as well as some general tips on how to cut costs:

-With the low loonie reducing Canadians spending power when travelling to the U.S., there are more reasons than ever to explore Canada this summer.
-Add to that the fact that this year is Canada’s 150th birthday.
+This year marks Canada’s 152nd birthday.
 There are countless events and festivals running across the country all summer long.
 Many are free or low-cost.
 Check out your local area, or your preferred destination for specifics.

 If you are looking for made-in-Canada outings this summer, in celebration of the 150th, Parks Canada is giving away Discovery Passes, which grant you free admission to National Parks and Historic Sites all year long.